bekahma/bekahma/README.md

 ### Hi, I'm Rebecca

-- 🔭 I’m currently a Software Developer intern at [RBC](https://www.rbc.com) working on the iOS Mobile Banking App
+- 🔭 I’m currently a Full Stack Developer intern at [Autodesk](https://www.autodesk.com/) working with the BuildingConnected team.
 - 🌱 I’m learning AI/ML, MERN and implementing Data Structures and Algorithms
 - 💬 Ask me about the books I'm reading for 2021
 - 📫 How to reach me: rebeccama1819@gmail.com